YankeeMarco/xlnet_sequence_tagging/README.md

 ## Where to find the dataset?
 [https://universaldependencies.org/](https://universaldependencies.org/)
+You can download UD dataset and copy the English files to data_dir using the python script file:onotonotes_conll_copyfile.py (You may need to modify the paths)
+[https://github.com/yuchenlin/OntoNotes-5.0-NER-BIO](https://github.com/yuchenlin/OntoNotes-5.0-NER-BIO)
-You can download UD dataset and copy the English files to data_dir [https://github.com/yuchenlin/OntoNotes-5.0-NER-BIO](https://github.com/yuchenlin/OntoNotes-5.0-NER-BIO) You can use "find ./  -name *gold_conll" to find all the conll files and use xargs to copy them to data_dir
+You can use "find ./  -name *gold_conll" to find all the conll files and use xargs to copy them to data_dir